warpdynamicsltd/level/README.md

 # LEVEL Language

 **Level** is a novel compiled programming language being developed by Michał Stanisław Wójcik.
-The ambition is to create fast (compiled to machine code) language but at the same time convenient for scientific programming.
+The ambition is to create fast (compiled to machine code) language convenient for scientific programming.
 Note that **Level** is under very dynamic development and is not ready for use yet.
 This is an early access repository and you are strongly disencouraged to begin any serious project